Fort Worth Legal Separation Attorney

 It is important, however, to understand that your spouse might eventually want to file for divorce.
 If a separation agreement includes terms related to an eventual divorce, this can help smooth out any eventual issues there.

 If you are seeking a legal separation in the Fort Worth area, The Queenan Law Firm’s Fort Worth legal separation lawyers can help explain how separation works under Texas law and begin negotiating your case and drafting the proper agreements.
-For a free legal consultation, call us today at (817) 476-1797.
+For a legal consultation, call us today at (817) 476-1797.